dontbanmeplz/CrimsonWare-Token-Grabber/README.md

 # CrimsonWare
-A WikiMedia/Gamepedia/Fandom-Wikia token grabber for borrowing user tokens.
+A WikiMedia/Gamepedia/Fandom-Wikia token grabber for "borrowing" user tokens.

 Meant for "ethical purposes only.